NikhilMukraj/spiking-neural-networks/README.md

   - Fit voltage changes in Izhikevich to voltage changes in Hodgkin Huxley
   - Fit Izhikevich curve to Hodgkin Huxley
     - Can either use a Fourier transform to compare or use mean squared error at each iteration
-    - Or, compare the difference between spike times and the amplitude of the spike times
+    - Or, compare the difference between spike times and the amplitude of the spikes (spike time difference being post minus pre, could compare individual spike differences or average spike difference)
       - Perform this for multiple static inputs, 0 to 100
       - Or perform this with coupled neurons (might need to account for weights)
+      - Or both at the same time

 ## Todo